Disclaimer! Please note that this chapter contains sexual references and may not be suitable for younger readers

 He drains the last drop from the bottle and shakes it upside down.

-He throws away the bottle as hard as he can.
+He throws away the bottle as hard as he can and it scatters against the stones.

 Out of breath, he closes his eyes and waits.

-And as the dark clouds slowly clear away, revealing the full moon, a dark force rips through him in wave after wave of excruciating pain…
+Lastly, as the dark clouds slowly clear away revealing the full moon, a dark force rips through him in wave after wave of excruciating pain.

 Part II – End of Chapter 08